Latest News

 Meet these PVAMU men in nursing leading the future of health care

 HOUSTON – At Prairie View A&M University’s College of Nursing, this year’s graduating class is helping meet one of health care’s most urgent needs: a well-prepared, highly skilled workforce.
-Among them, a growing number of male graduates are entering the field at a time when men make up approximately 12–13% of the nation’s nursing
+The College’s momentum was visible during this spring’s pinning ceremony, where nine male nursing students were pinned ahead of Saturday’s commencement, the largest group of

 PV Grads: Hannah Shelby turns love for math into mission to teach